DO-2K24-27/DODle/README.md

 Every day we will pick a new person from the database and store it in the database Every day we will reset the database of guesses
 Every month we will reset the database of leaderboard

+## Participants

+- Pierre-Louis will handle the backend
+- Joris will handle the frontend